camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-tasklist/08-customizing.html.md

 }
 ```

-To create a new localization for the tasklist, copy the provided language file, translate it and
+To create a new localization for Tasklist, copy the provided language file, translate it and
 save it as new localization file with the corresponding language code.
 To make the new translation
 available, add it to the list of available locales in the configuration file.

 ## Logo and Header Color

-To change visual aspects of the tasklist you can edit the user stylesheet file located in
+To change visual aspects of Tasklist, you can edit the user stylesheet file located in
 `app/tasklist/styles/user-styles.css`.
-This file contains CSS which is loaded into the tasklist
+This file contains CSS which is loaded into Tasklist
 and can override the standard styles.

 To display your own logo in the top-left corner, edit the `background-image` property of the